MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 6. On the **Protection** blade, click **OK**.

-## Applying the label that supports secured collaboration
+## Applying the label that supports secure collaboration

 Now that this label is configured, it can be applied to documents in a number of ways that include the following: